gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Manage_Message_Q.md

 * The number of messages queues and their size
 * Processing priority of message queues

 If you want to provide UX that runs tasks seamlessly while your client is receiving speech input or generating speech output, such as music playback ([AudioPlayer](/CIC/References/APIs/AudioPlayer.md)), you must process such directive messages separately in the message queue.
 Also, there are some API namespaces that send a single directive message simultaneously.
-For such namespaces, you may not have to manage message queues separately.
+For such namespaces, you do not have to manage message queues separately.